dustin-archive/lifesaver-sass/README.md

 + You can make things important just like you normally would.
 No '!' required.
 + You can still pass text values like auto and inherit, along with any other text string you throw in there.

-Added support for the position property.
+Support for the position property.
 + Just add 'position' to the properties and enter in values for top, right, bottom, and left as you would expect.

 ##Functions